nfultz/nfultz.github.io/now/index.md

 Right now I am working on:

+* consulting
-* constulting
+* wiki gardening
 * HDR estimation
 * credit model for student loans
 * underwriting model for rental insurance
-* grant formula calibration for non-profits
-* twitter analytics :|
+* learning toki pona

 *This is a now page, and if you have your own site, [you should make one too](https://nownownow.com/about)*